vba1/Human-Complex-Reflective-Portfolio/README.md

 What have i learnt this week

 This week we learnt more about probability and path dependence is something that occurs through choices and methodologies of past actions.
 Markov models are used to measure evolution over a period of time.
+It shows how likely it is for something to move from one state to another.

 What do i now know that i did not before

 I didn't know that random walk models are useful to help business in creating scenarios that stimulate the stock market.
 They are especially used in areas such as finance.
 The probability of random walk models is 1/2 and they show the following quality in models: the stock market is unpredicatble in the short term, there is a clear differentiation between luck and skill.
+Many of the models have a mathematical element to them, for example the Markov Model involves the manipulation of equations through algebra.
+The riot model demonstrates an individuals threshold for rioting and can determine the hotspots for where riots would take place.
+I found this very interesting to learn that there are riot models created.

 What insights have i gained

+The insights i have gained this week is that there are specific models used for each situation/scenario however in saying this multiple models can be used for one problem, this highlights the versatility of models.
+Another interesting insight gained was that riots have models that predict where they would occur which i found interesting aswell.

 What are strengths and weaknesses i observed

+There were not any strengths i have observed this lesson.
+But one weakness is thing i should improve is to be more organised before lessons so i have an idea of what is being taught in the lesson beforehand, rather than learning it after the lesson.

+What were the challenges I have encountered/observed and how well did I/my team handle them?

+One challenge our team encountered was that even though we had chosen a topic for our assignment in week 5, our team leader suddenly changed the topic without discussion without our team mates.
+I am aware this step was taken becuase our previous topic didn't answer the assignments' objectives well, but all our team whould have preffered if the team leader atleast made us aware of the topic being changed.
+This made it very diffcult for the rest of us as we had to start researching a new topic that we had no say in.
+However, we resolved this issue at a team meeting and handled the situation well and maturely.

 # Week 7
 What have i learnt this week

 What do i now know that i did not before
 What theory proved to be useful